 - Mix the oregano and wheat germ into the breadcrumbs.

-- Take out the onions rings from the freezer and then coat each of them in the yoghurt.
+- Take out the onion rings from the freezer and then dip each of them in the yoghurt.

 - Following that, coat each one in the breadcrumbs.

 - Place the rings on a greased baking sheet and bake at 400 deg F for around 10 minutes.
 Turn them and then cook for another 10 minutes, until they become golden brown.